Frequently Asked Questions

 How much memory does Orion use?

-will consume only 30-50% RAM of other mainstream browsers after closing tabs.
+will consume 2x-3x less memory compared to mainstream browsers after closing tabs.

 How does Orion respect my privacy?

-This is practically unheard of in the modern browser world.
+This is practically unheard of in the modern browser world as

 issue as no matter what information is being sent, with each

-request sent "home" they will get your IP address (and thus potentially your location)
+request sent "home" your IP address (and thus potentially your location)

-only way you can be sure that your privacy is truly respected is if
+The only way you can be sure that your privacy is truly

-Use Orion and welcome to the world with no browser
+Use Orion and welcome to the world with zero browser

-How does Orion protect my privacy on the web?
+How does Orion help protect my privacy on the web?

 To do this we combine WebKit's Intelligent